My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Speaking of crowds, as Paris is a big city and home to numerous amazing attractions, you have to expect crowds.

-You may avoid them If you go off-season.
-For instance, we went in early spring and apart from Musee d’Órsay and a short Eiffel Tower queue, we didn’t stay at any other queue.
+You may avoid them if you go off-season.
+For instance, we went in early spring and apart from the Musee d’Órsay and a short Eiffel Tower queue, we didn’t stay at any other queue.

 Yes, we didn’t have a queue at the Versailles Palace.